 Today that opinion has changed.
 I don't pay much attention to the warmblood chatter anymore, perhaps if I did I would have caught my mistake earlier, but my personal focus has shifted from the European to the North American sport horse.
 However, my friend in Australia, Paula McRae, who is a successful warmblood breeder especially of dressage prospects (McArthur Warmblood Stud, NSW), has asked me questions about my conclusions on Donnerhall OL because in her opinion my deduction did not match his record as a stud.
 I respect Paula and her knowledge very much, and she is well informed on warmblood bloodlines, both from study and her own breeding experience.
 This year when she brought the subject up again, I did some more thinking about it, and then realized that his pedigree had to be wrong.

 Donnerhall OL, with his corrected pedigree reveals a much stronger lineage via his dam-sire Markus OL, enough to be significant sire.
 His dam carries two full sibling groups, both coming via Markus OL: the full sisters Arabella/Arabeske and the full siblings Godin/Carelda.
-I had the incorrect data on the parentage of Arabella and so I never saw that she and Arabeske were full sisters, in addition they also form a filly factor because they were present by both a son and a daughter, which is a huge help for a broodmare's career.
+I had the incorrect data on the parentage of Arabella and so I never saw that she and Arabeske were full sisters, full siblings are the strongest genetic design you can put in a pedigree.
+In addition, they also form a filly factor because they were present by both a son and a daughter, which is a huge help for a broodmare's career.